 How Long After Neutering Does a Dog’s Behavior Change?

-After the neutering procedure, the behavior change in dogs can happen after 6 weeks.
+After the neutering procedure, the behavior shift in dogs can happen after 6 weeks.
 This may vary depending on the dog’s production of testosterone, the male hormone.
 Sometimes, neutered dogs may still show behaviors of an intact dog and attempt to mount a female dog in heat.

 Eventually, the production of this hormone will diminish and your dog will have noticeable changes.
 Their behavior will change and their activity level may also get reduced.
 No need to worry, these changes don’t mean that your dog is sick.
 It only implies that the surgery is effective.